 Planning and Zoning (primary); Code Administration; General Services; Transportation and Environmental Services investment in a higher quality of life for residents, visitors, and future generations.
-The City seeks to protect public open space because: It connects the community: Our parks and facilities are the public's common ground that equitably bring together our vibrant and diverse community.
+The City seeks to protect public open space because:

 LAND USE AND OPEN SPACE

 The City of Alexandria is committed to protecting and promoting public open space with a healthy tree canopy.
 It is an